rezjsh/DL_NLP_PyTorch-Image-Captioning-with-Attention/README.md

 # DL_NLP_PyTorch-Image-Captioning-with-Attention

 Image Captioning system implemented in PyTorch with a CNN+Transformer architecture and attention.
-The project includes a modular training pipeline, configuration-driven setup, and a lightweight Flask web app for interactive caption generation.
+The project includes a modular training pipeline, configuration-driven setup, and a Flask web app for interactive caption generation with a modern UI.

 Status: active development.
 Interfaces may change; refer to the repo’s issues for known gaps.